 Who Should Not Take Out a Reverse Mortgage?

 Reverse mortgages are not for everyone.
-Following are some scenarios in which this option may not be the best choice.
+Following are some scenarios where this option may not be the best choice.

 Those Considering Moving Soon

-If you are likely to move within the near future, then a reverse mortgage is probably not a very good idea.
+If you are likely to move soon, a reverse mortgage is probably not a good idea.

 Why to Avoid